-June 2018 marks an important REACH deadline for companies that manufacture or import substances in quantities above 1 tonne per year.
-As the numbers of substances to be registered will increase significantly and many importers and manufacturers will face REACH for the first time, in this article Dr Michael Piber asks ‘Exposure Scenarios – Are you prepared for the obligations to come in 2018?’
+June 2018 marked an important REACH deadline for companies that manufacture or import substances in quantities above 1 tonne per year.
+As the numbers of substances to be registered will increase significantly and many importers and manufacturers will face REACH for the first time, in this article Dr Michael Piber asks ‘Exposure Scenarios – Are you prepared for the obligations?’

 REACH introduced a stepwise system for the registration of substances already on the European market.
 The most hazardous substances and those manufactured or imported in the largest quantities (>1000 tonnes) were to be registered first, in 2010, followed by the registration of chemicals in 2013 in the next largest quantities (100-1000 tonnes).
-Finally, substances that are manufactured or imported between 1-100 tonnes per year per company are to be registered last, in 2018.
-Next year REACH will complete the gathering of data on existing substances on the European market, resulting in the most comprehensive chemicals database in the world.
+Finally, substances that are manufactured or imported between 1-100 tonnes per year per company are to be registered last, since 2018.
+In 2018 REACH completed the gathering of data on existing substances on the European market, resulting in the most comprehensive chemicals database in the world.

-The upcoming 2018 registration deadline will be quite different from the two previous ones, in terms of both the number of registrations and the type of registrants.
-It is expected that up to 70 000 registrations will be prepared for 2018.
+The 2018 registration deadline was quite different from the two previous ones, in terms of both the number of registrations and the type of registrants.
+More than 70 000 registrations were prepared in 2018.
 This is three times more than previously prepared for either of the previous deadlines.
-Noteworthy, many of the registrants are expected to be inexperienced and located outside the chemical sector, and there will be more small and medium-sized enterprises (SMEs) than for the previous registration deadlines.
+Noteworthy, many of the registrants were expected to be inexperienced and located outside the chemical sector, and there will be more small and medium-sized enterprises (SMEs) than for the previous registration deadlines.
 The new substance information exchange forums (SIEFs) will also be small or even consist of only a single company, while at the same time, there will be less information available on the substances to be registered.

 As part of the REACH registration process, for substances in quantities above 10 tonnes per year and registrant a chemical safety assessment (CSA) needs to be performed.
 The CSA includes the assessment of human and environmental hazards as well as a persistent, bioaccumulative and toxic (PBT) and very persistent and very bioaccumulative (vPvB) assessment.
 The CSA is carried out to demonstrate that the risks from the exposure to a substance, during its manufacture and use, are controlled when specific operational conditions and risk management measures are applied.
 The outcome of the CSA is documented in the chemical safety report (CSR), which is the key source from which the registrant provides information to all users of chemicals.
 The single elements to be included in the CSR are listed in Annex I, section 7 of REACH.